These 5 Mistakes Will Ruin Your LLM Personal Statement Forever

 "Ever since I was young"

-These statements are clichés because they are too general.
+These statements are way too general.
 They apply virtually to everybody, and as a consequence don't really mean anything.
-They are so overused by applicants that they don't really say anything about you to the admissions committee.
+They are so overused that they don't really say anything about you to the admissions committee.

-Sometimes, though, it's not that easy to recognize a cliché as a cliché, especially if you are not a native English speaker.
-You simply can't know all the connotations in the language that is foreign to you.
+I know that sometimes it's not that easy to recognize a cliché as such, especially if you are not a native English speaker.
 In that case, as a rule of thumb, try to avoid generalized statements that don't move your argument forward and don't communicate valuable information about you to the admissions committee.
+Instead, aim for specificity.
+Share details and insights that highlight your individuality and connect directly to your goals.

 Generally, for each attribute that you claim to have in your personal statement, give your readers a reason to believe you, an evidence, a specific detail, and the readers will make the conclusions for themselves.

-BONUS Mistake No. 6: Trying to Be Someone Else
+BONUS Mistake 6: Trying to Be Someone you're not

-In a way, personal statement is an exercise in self-awareness and self-analysis, and this is what you need to show.
-It does not matter so much what profile you have; what matters is how well you know yourself and how you present it to the admissions committee.
+Personal statement is an exercise in self-analysis, and this is what you need to show.
+It does not matter what profile you have; what matters is how well you know yourself and how you present it to the admissions committee.